Introduction to Thermal Field Theory: From First Principles to Applications: Introduction

 The aim of this review is not to give an exhaustive overview of the TFT literature, but is rather to introduce in a constructive way the fundamentals of TFT starting from the basic principles of quantum mechanics and relativity.
 Once this is done, it appears natural to provide some of the most important physical applications of TFT that can already been understood.
 Here two main applications are discussed: particle production in a thermal bath and the theory of phase transitions in field theory.
 To achieve these goals, a detailed treatment of the thermal Green's functions is provided.
 These functions, whose importance in TFT goes even beyond the applications considered here, are defined as the statistical average of the expectation values of time-ordered product of fields taken on a complete set of states.
 Both the real-time and imaginary-time formalisms are explained, as they are, respectively, the most suitable approaches for describing particle production in a thermal bath and phase transitions.

-As any other review\footnote{For other reviews and textbooks related to the subjects discussed here see~\cite{Quiros:1994dr,Bellac:2011kqa,Nair:2005iw,Landsman:1986uw,Das,Laine:2016hma}.}, most of the results presented here are not original, but actually some derivations and explanations are first provided here.
+As any other review\footnote{For other reviews and textbooks related to the subjects discussed here see~\cite{Quiros:1994dr,Bellac:2011kqa,Nair:2005iw,Landsman:1986uw,Das,Laine:2016hma,Ghiglieri:2020dpq} (see also~Ref.~\cite{Caron-Huot:2007zhp} for a related discussion).}, most of the results presented here are not original, but actually some derivations and explanations are first provided here.
 These include, for example, the derivation and interpretation of the full equilibrium density matrix given in Sec.~\ref{Density matrix and ensemble averages}, the explanation, given in the same section, of the general relevance in TFT of the thermal Green's functions, which are then studied in Sec~\ref{Thermal Green's functions}, the full derivation of the path-integral representation of these thermal functions in the fermionic case, and the description of vacuum decay for a generic first-order phase transition provided in Sec.~\ref{Thermal vacuum decay in first-order phase transitions}.

 The writing of this review originally began as part of Ph.D. lectures on TFT given by the author in the spring of 2023 at the University of Rome Tor Vergata.
 No previous knowledge of TFT is required to understand this monograph, but a good knowledge of quantum field theory without statistical mechanics is assumed.